Top 3 Amalfi Coast Itineraries: Plan a Perfect Trip

 The Amalfi Coast is a 50 km stretch of some of the most amazing coastline in Europe and is one of Italy’s most popular holiday destinations.
 It’s on many travellers’ bucket lists and visitors come to the area to relax, enjoy fine dining, stay in luxurious hotels and take in the awe-inspiring scenery of the Italian coast.

-If you are planning a trip and want to find your piece of paradise, you will need a great Amalfi Coast itinerary that includes the best attractions available such as Sorrento, Pompeii, Capri and Sicily.
+If you are planning a trip and want to find your piece of paradise, you will need a great itinerary on your visit to Amalfi Coast that includes the best attractions available such as Sorrento, Pompeii, Capri and Sicily.
 Check out these three fantastic Amalfi Coast itineraries to ensure you make the most of your Italy tour!

 This 3-day itinerary is so full of activities, you will either want to stay longer or come back for more.
 Most of the main sites can be seen from one central location, so we recommend Sorrento as your home base.